dllu/sriv/README.md

 ## usage

-To clear and regenerate the thumbnail cache for all specified images, use the `--clear-cache` flag before the file or directory arguments:
+to clear and regenerate the thumbnail cache for all specified images, use the `--clear-cache` flag before the file or directory arguments:

 ```bash
 sriv-rs --clear-cache <image files or directories>